lbiryukov/qsea/README.md

         print(ms.definition)
 ```

-Objects and whole sheet can be copied to another app:
+Objects and entire sheets can be copied to another app.
+While it is possible to copy sheets via the Qlik Sense interface, in some cases this can cause problems if the set of the master measures/dimensions in the source and target apps are different.
+Qsea allows to choose whether to match master measure IDs or names.
 ```python
 source_app = qsea.App(conn, 'Source AppName')
 target_app = qsea.App(conn, 'Target AppName')